bkjones721/coderefractor-bj/README.md

 # coderefractor-bj
 ## Description:
-Bootcamp assignment, where the HTML file is fixed using semantic tags..
+Bootcamp assignment, where the HTML file is fixed using semantic tags and CSS coding.

 ### Author: Brian Jones